It takes commitment to learn music. Recently I answered a question about why some people learn music faster than others.

 At the same time, I see much more about the flower than he sees.
 I could imagine the cells in there, the complicated actions inside, which also have a beauty.
 I mean it’s not just beauty at this dimension, at one centimeter; there’s also beauty at smaller dimensions, the inner structure, also the processes.

-The activity of learning the theory and literature of music gives one a deeper and richer understanding, but it certainly shouldn’t take anything away from one’s enjoyment of music.
+Learning the theory and literature of music gives a deeper and richer understanding, but it certainly shouldn’t take anything away from one’s enjoyment of music.

 I see people suffering the pitfalls of music education often.
 They like music on a base level and want the learning of music to take a similar tack.
-It feels like we spend an inordinate amount of time learning about the music rather than playing the music we think we have in us.
+If I like listening to songs, shouldn’t making the songs be just as much fun?
+We spend an inordinate amount of time learning about the music rather than playing the music we think we have in us.
 From spending too much time trying to make sure that the prospective music student enjoys his/her studies, we may run the risk of educating musicians who are less curious, less holistic-minded, and less circumspect than they could be.

 Some people find theory boring, and this is often because they perceive it to be a dry and lonely world cut apart from the living art of real music-making.
 Personally, thinking of theory that way is unimaginable, nor can I understand how it could ever be boring.
 If it has changed the way I listen to music, then it has simply made me a better listener.

-Some people learn music faster than others because they have a broader view of what music is, their priorities to learn as much about the music as they learn to play it, and are likely to have a more realistic view of what they love about the music.
+Some people learn music faster than others because they have a broader view of what music is.
+Their priorities to learn as much about the music as they learn to play it.
+They are likely to have a more realistic view of what they love about the music.